astrieanna/TypeCheck.jl/README.md

 A (work-in-progress) TypeChecker for the Julia programming language.

+##WARNING: under active development.
+Expect some (or all) of the below to be out of date.

 Julia is a dynamically typed language, but some optional type-checking could come in handy.

 The goal is to detect: